Spacestarz/Portfolio/Snowblind/README.md

  <p align = "center" >  <strong>  Check Point: </strong> </p>

 * Made a checkpoint system for the player when they sleep in a tent.
-So if they quit the game(or die ingame) i save so they will spawn in the tent.
+So if they quit the game(or die ingame) i save so they will right next to the tent that they slept in.

   ---